radzserg/rs-db-seeder/README.md

-# RS-Factory-Girl
+# RS DB Seeder

-`RS-Factory-Girl` allows you to populate DB tables for your tests easily.
+`RS DB Seeder` allows you to populate DB tables for your tests easily.

 # Getting Started

 ### DB Adapter
-Before we start we need to build our own DB provider implementing `IStorageWriter`.
+We need to build our own DB provider implementing `IStorageWriter` first.
 Here's a simple `knex` adapter for `pg`.

 ```typescript